validitylabs/HOPR-PL-Substrate/README.md

 Takes the address of the receiver and the desired payload and encodes that information in a proper HOPR packet.
 It automatically picks a route through the HOPR network and send the packet to the first hop.
 It also alters the payment channel to the first hop and transfer the relay fees to the hops on the route.
 It MUST return a promise that resolves once the first relay in the route acknowledges the forwarding of the packet.
 - `to` the HOPR address of the receiver
 - `msg` the payload
 - `strategyProvider.getRoute(from: Address, to: Address): Address[]` optional.
-Use a customised route-picking strategy.
+Use a customized route-picking strategy.

 ## receive((payload: Buffer | string) => _)
 Propagates the reception of a packet to the application layer.